nolanlawson/pinafore/docs/Configuration.md

 | `appUrl` | `"https://pinafore.social"` | When the user registers Pinafore with their Mastodon instance, this is the URL provided. |

 No option is required.
 If omitted, then the default is assumed.

+Note that any time you change the config, you will need to rebuild and restart Pinafore.